chris-bc/esp32-gravity/README.md

 * TODO: additional option to show hidden SSIDs
 * stalk
   * Homing attack (Focus on RSSI for selected STA(s) or AP)
-* ap-clone
-  * Clone AP
-  * Use target's MAC
-  * Respond to probe requests with forged responses, send beacon frames
-  * (Hopefully the SoftAP will handle everything else once a STA initiates a connection)
-  * Respond to frames directed at AP - who are not currently connected to ESP - with deauth packet
-  * Ability to select security of broadcast AP - open so you can get connections, or matching the target so you get assoc requests not them?
 * CLI commands to analyse captured data - stations/aps(channel), etc
 * handshake
 * Capture authentication frames for cracking